 Vulnerability scanning is an automated process in which programs automatically test an organization’s infrastructure for potentially exploitable vulnerabilities.
 This testing is based on a database of known vulnerabilities and common attacks (such as SQL injection or missing patches).

 Vulnerability scanning only provides a surface-level look at an organization’s security.
 Scanners will output a report listing their findings many of which will be false positives.
 Perhaps more importantly, scanners also produce false negatives where they fail identify important vulnerabilities.
-The organization will need to determine which findings are false positives and what false negatives may exist before they develop an effective plan for remediation.
+The organization will need to determine false positives and what false negatives may exist before developing a remediation plan.

 A penetration test gives a cyber security professional permission launch attacks against your organization in a safe and controlled manner.
 The objective is to identify vulnerabilities in software, hardware, applications, networks, and proprietary technologies.
 Qualified testers have the same skills and tools as real cyber threat actors.
-This enables them to discover vulnerabilities that pose real risk to an organization so they can be remediated before they are exploited to compromise the confidentiality, integrity and/or availability of data.
+This enables them to discover vulnerabilities that pose real risk to an organization.
+From there they can be remediated before they are exploited to compromise the confidentiality, integrity and/or availability of data.

 Advantages of Penetration Testing